PUF for the Commons: Enhancing Embedded Security on the OS Level: Large Field Study of Uninitialized SRAM

 \subsection{Analysis of Static Bias}

-We calculate the bit-alias which quantifies the proportion of one, for every bit position, between all devices.
-If the chance for attaining one ($p$) or zero ($1-p$) is unbiased, the expectation value is $p=0.5$ and the distribution of $p$-values follows a normal distribution.
+We calculate the bit-alias which quantifies the proportion of zeros and ones at every bit position $j$ in the memory pattern between $n$ devices:

+where ${p}_{j, i}$ denotes the measured bit probability at position $j$ of device $i$.
+If the probability for attaining one or zero is unbiased, the expectation value at each bit position equals $0.5$ and the distribution of the empirical $\hat{p}_j$-values follows a normal (error) distribution.
 Our evaluation indicates repetitive pattern with (multiples) of 32\,Bit blocks.
-Rahman~\etal~\cite{rhgcf-sccna-17} find similar effects and relate this to the physical layout of the SRAM.
-We contacted the vendor who, unfortunately, does not disclose information about the physical layout. \autoref{fig:hist_wo_shuffle} displays the histogram of the bit-alias metric for all bit positions of the 64\,kB memory.
+Rahman~\etal~\cite{rhgcf-sccna-17} find similar effects and relate this to the physical layout of the SRAM. \autoref{fig:hist_wo_shuffle} displays the histogram of the bit-alias metric for all bit positions of the 64\,kB memory.
 It reveals a bimodal distribution with peaks around 0.4 and 0.6.
 Previous work~\cite{w-lscsi-17} suggested a double-peak distribution, but its sample size was too small~\cite{wp-cbmpu-19}.
 To the best of our knowledge, our results show the first SRAM evaluation of the bit-alias with an error around 3\,\%.

 Inter-device correlations in regions of SRAM can be beneficial for an attacker.
 Analysing a large set of equally produced devices may assist prediction of SRAM bit values at certain positions.
-In detail, a deviation of $\approx$\,0.1 from the ideal bit probability of $p=0.5$ increases the chance of guessing the correct value by 10\,\%.
+In detail, a deviation of $\approx$\,0.1 from the ideal bit probability of $p_j=0.5$ increases the chance of guessing the correct value by 10\,\%.
 This lowers the inter-device entropy, which we quantify in~\autoref{sec:eval_entropy}, and requires careful consideration when generating keys (see~\autoref{sec:eval_keygen}).
 While not all SRAM technologies seem to be affected by this inter-device correlation, a pre-selection of uncorrelated bits for the enrollment process can mitigate this effect~\cite{rhgcf-sccna-17}.